yapb/docs/docs/configuring.rst

 Specifies whether bot should not 'fix' camp directions of camp waypoints when loading old PWF format.

+.. note:: If you are using pwf waypoints from PODBot 3.0 this cvar should be disabled, as it can break the directions of the camp points.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``1``.